crystalfontz/CFA10052-Custom-Firmware-Example/README.md

-# Crystalfontz CFA10052 Custom Firmware Example (ADC Use Example)
+# Crystalfontz CFA10052 Custom Firmware (ADC Histogram Example)

 **NOTE: this example source-code & information is for CFA10052 hardware version 1.1 and onwards.**